The 5 Day Positioning Challenge

 - Robert Friedman

-Thinking of your brand, we believe you should focus on the importance, not only of Reputation in the eyes of external stakeholders (clients, suppliers, prospects, etc) but, the equally important clarity and Sense of Identity internally with your staff, board members, families, etc.
+Thinking of your brand, I believe you should focus on the importance, not only of Reputation in the eyes of external stakeholders (clients, suppliers, prospects, etc) but, the equally important clarity and Sense of Identity internally with your staff, board members, families, etc.

 When you show the world your brand's personality and values, you will be planting a preference for your product or service in the hearts and minds of those who align with your character and beliefs.